CartoDB/analytics-toolbox-core/modules/geohash/bigquery/doc/ST_BOUNDARY.md

 **Description**

 Returns a geography representing the geohash cell.
+It will return `null` on error (invalid input).

 * `index`: `STRING` The Geohash cell index.